blendinteractive/Blend.Datastore/README.md

-# Blend.Datastore
+# BlendInteractive.Datastore

 This is a minimalist SQL migration system and access pattern.
-It provides rudimentary database migration capabilities, and a relatively simple pattern for executing queries and transactions against a database. `Blend.Datastore` does not feature any DSL for migrations/queries/etc, but rather executes SQL that you provide.
+It provides rudimentary database migration capabilities, and a relatively simple pattern for executing queries and transactions against a database. `BlendInteractive.Datastore` does not feature any DSL for migrations/queries/etc, but rather executes SQL that you provide.

 This is mostly geared for situations where raw SQL is a better choice than expecting a framework to convert a DSL into SQL.
 Examples might be where it's a small schema for which something like Entity Framework would be overkill, or with tables/procedures/indicies that are finely tuned and have to be built via direct SQL.